The Agentic Economy's Governance Gap

 AI agents and digital rails are converging at the largest banks.
 For corporates, building this capability now is low-cost, low-risk, with material upside.

-Four global systemically important banks made public tokenization commitments in a single week.
-Dimon's letter, a four-bank stablecoin consortium, HSBC's US tokenized deposit launch, and Citi's custody commitment.
+Four global systemically important banks converged on tokenization in a single week: Dimon's April letter, HSBC's US tokenized-deposit launch, a four-bank stablecoin consortium, and Citi's standing custody commitment.

 The world's largest financial market infrastructures define six principles for tokenized capital markets. $16 trillion by 2030.
 What the digital twin architecture means for institutional adoption.